 How did Beit Trad start?

 Beit Trad is a unique mix of traditional architecture, family tradition and high-end hotel services.
-My father bought the house in the beginning of the ‘80s, and for 30 years it was our summer house.
+My father bought the house in the early 1980s, and for 30 years it was our summer house.
 It was continuously filled with family and friends, dinners and parties.

 Tell us more about the location.